|Guide||♦||15 Triplogs||0 Topics|

 Allow me to preface this by noting my inspiration to hike this creek: November 2007 Arizona Highways Hike of the Month.
-Those authors really do know how to make hikes sound good.
+Those authors do know how to make hikes sound good.

-Cottonwood Creek is a normally dry creek that serves as a drainage for the Hieroglyphic Mountains.
-Although it is so close to the extremely popular Lake Pleasant, it feels very remote, sees few hikers, and is home to mountain lions, deer, rattlesnakes and wild burros.
+Cottonwood Creek is a usually dry creek that serves as a drainage for the Hieroglyphic Mountains.
+Although it is so close to the extremely popular Lake Pleasant, it feels very remote, sees few hikers, and is home to mountain lions, deer, rattlesnakes, and wild burros.
 The hike begins on Castle Hot Springs Road on a large pull off on the west side of the road about 5 miles from the Carefree Highway.
 The trail starts on the northwest corner of the parking lot just past a low, negotiable barbed-wire fence.

 Follow the footpath west from the parking area, which parallels the creek for about a quarter of a mile until it drops down to the dry creek bed.
 Unless you are hiking in the rainy season, you are immediately greeted by the largest pool of water you will likely encounter for the entire trip.
-This area is rather lush with cottonwood, willow and mesquite trees, but don't let it fool you; the majority of the hike will be in a sun-exposed, arid wash.
-Turn left into the creek and from this point on, there is no trail except the occasional game trail to surpass an impassible boulder.
-In about a half a mile, keep your eye out for petroglyphs on a large east-facing boulder sitting towards the left side of the creek.
+This area is rather lush with cottonwood, willow, and mesquite trees, but don't let it fool you; the majority of the hike will be in a sun-exposed, arid wash.
+Turn left into the creek, and from this point on, there is no trail except the occasional game trail to surpass an impassible boulder.
+In about a half a mile, keep your eye out for petroglyphs on a sizeable east-facing boulder sitting towards the left side of the creek.

-At mile 2.5 it passes a jeep road and the wilderness boundary.
+At mile 2.5, it passes a jeep road and the wilderness boundary.
 Coincidentally, the scenery improves at this point.
-Views of the jagged peaks and deep canyons open up ahead and offer stark contrast to the rounded hills behind you.
-In another mile or so the creek passes the base of a huge, awe-inspiring amphitheater on the left.
+Views of the jagged peaks and deep canyons open up ahead and offer a stark contrast to the rounded hills behind you.
+In another mile or so, the creek passes the base of a huge, awe-inspiring amphitheater on the left.
 Scramble and bushwhack up a steep wash to this shady, cool amphitheater for a great lunch spot.
 The shade from the huge, sheer walls and pools of water cool the air several degrees.
 There are numerous caves and alcoves scattered up the walls and many of them are within feasible climbing distance.
 On my hike I decided this would be a good turn-around spot.
 While hiking back, my hypnotic speed-walking was interrupted by a loud snort.
 On the hill above me were 6 burros, eying me painfully suspiciously.
 The male warned me with two other loud grunts before I reached a distance that was comfortable with him.
 By the time I reached the path back to the car I was more than ready to ditch the loose rocks and finally walk on something solid.
 Soon I started hearing traffic, and then my car appeared, a welcome sight to my extremely sore feet.